iferdel/sensor-data-streaming-pubsub/README.md

 <details open>
 <summary><strong>:elephant: :tiger: Database Schema</strong></summary>

-The beauty of TimescaleDB is that it’s built on top of PostgreSQL, allowing us to use SQL and thus embrace core principles of relational databases, such as normalziation.
+The beauty of TimescaleDB is that it’s built on top of PostgreSQL, allowing us to use SQL and thus embrace core principles of relational databases, such as normalization.

 ![database-erd](./assets/sensor-data-streaming-pubsub-erd.drawio.svg)

 > [Timescale hypertables do not support primary keys](https://stackoverflow.com/a/77463051).
 This is because the underlying data must be partitioned to several physical PostgreSQL tables.
 Partitioned look-ups cannot support a primary key, but a [composite primary key](https://docs.timescale.com/use-timescale/latest/schema-management/about-constraints/#about-constraints) of together unique columns could be used.

 </details>